Return on Art

 You’re not alone.

-People still view the arts as “nice to have” rather than essential.
+People still view the arts and culture as “nice to have” rather than civic infrastructure.

 For too long, we’ve measured value by what we produce, not what we change.